nuxeo/nuxeo-bench/README.md

-# About Nuxeo bench
+# About Nuxeo Benchmarks

-Helper scripts for the Nuxeo reference benches.
+Helper scripts for the Nuxeo reference benchmarks.

 This sets up an infrastructure with: